Excel MCP server

 Stats

-Excel MCP Server is a Model Context Protocol server that enables reading and writing MS Excel data.
-It provides functionality for manipulating Excel spreadsheets, including reading/writing text values and formulas, creating new sheets, and on Windows, features like live editing and screen capture capabilities.
+Excel MCP Server is a tool that allows you to interact with Microsoft Excel files through the Model Context Protocol (MCP).
+It enables reading and writing data, working with formulas, creating sheets, and for Windows users, offers live editing and screen capture capabilities.

 Installation